The Bankrate promise

-This scam is when a dealer pretends to be a private seller with the intent to sell a vehicle that doesn’t comply with normal dealer regulations — meaning it has a salvaged title.
-This will cause major headaches when it comes to insuring the vehicle.
+This scam is when a dealer pretends to be a private seller with the intent to sell a vehicle that doesn’t comply with normal dealer regulations — meaning it has a salvaged title or is otherwise damaged.
+A salvaged title will cause major headaches when it comes to insuring the vehicle.

 Buying sight unseen

-Request for wire transfer
+Request for wire transfer or gift cards

 Is online car buying a good idea?